RMIT-COSC2780-2973-IDM24/IDM24-DOC/FAQ-COURSE.md

 * [_What students really think of the university_](http://tinyurl.com/lrdem76).
 Big Ideas - ABC Radio National (Australian Broadcasting Corporation)

 I think as a University student and future graduate, you should know about all this, be interested, and form your own informed opinion. _Your journey at uni should be much more than collecting credits and learning predicate logic!_ **_Enjoy it!_**

+## I want to discuss something face-to-face, can I?

+I am very happy to talk to you face-to-face and without a keyboard in the middle!
+That is particularly important when the matter is personal and “difficult”.
+Please send me an email and we will arrange an appointment to discuss something particular and we’ll try to work it out.

+However, if what you are after is technical support with the course, then you should first use the workshop sessions and the drop-in lab sessions when available.

+## I am enrolled in COSC2973 (UGRD) but my Canvas says COSC2780 (PGRD).
+Is everything OK?

+Yes, no need to worry.
+This is just a Canvas "hack" for cross-listed courses.
+We maintain only one site (COSC2780's one), but everybody in the course can access it.
+No problem, come and enjoy! ;-)

+## I enrolled late in the course, can you explain me about X, Y, and Z about the course?
+What should I do now?

+First of all, I assume you have discussed your late enrollment with your Program Manager.
+This is important.
+We assume students have been diligent beforehand and are fully ready and enrolled at least in Week 0, if not before.

+Enrolling late means that you have lost content and information about the course, and possibly assessments.
+This is fine as long as you **got the OK of your Program Manager** and you take **full responsibility** of your late entering to the course, _without shifting the burden to the teaching staff_.

+Think about it: joining a course in week 2 or 3 is like getting 15' late to a meeting with lots of people: you do it with care, trying not to bother others, and assuming _full responsibility_ for having arrived "late".
+Would you stop the meeting and ask: _"can you please tell me what you have been discussing so far?"_ Surely not... ;-)

+So this means that:

+1. The teaching staff will not go over the course logistics and information on a per-student basis when the student has joined the course late (and lost the first week of information and course overview).
+   - This means you would have to gather the information provided in the first weeks by yourself, by reading the online course pages/information, parsing all relevant forum posts, watching the videos and recordings.
+You would probably benefit from talking to other fellow students who are in sync with the course.
+   - Please, do not ask the teaching staff to go over the course details _again_, but if you have to, please do it _after_ you have processed everything and do it _in person_ in lectorials, tutorials, consultation time.
+This would show that you really care and put a legitimate effort to catch-up (and hence the teaching staff will be more sympathetic). :-)
+2. You will have to catch-up with the technical content of the course.
+This is an intense course and there is significant reading allocated to each week, starting from week 1 itself.
+This means you would have to put significant effort to sync with the course.
+   - Entering in week 2+ should be doable with effort; after that would be very challenging and risk.
+3. You are not entitled to any extension or re-do of assessments run or distributed already when you enrolled.

+In summary, the course is very intense, even for those starting on time, and every week matters.
+I am OK if you join late after discussing with your PM, as long as you **take full responsibility** of such late start.
+Of course I am also OK with students contacting me before formally enrolled and while they are waiting for administrative process to conclude; this will allow students to stay in sync with the course until all paper-work is sorted out.

+Hope this is clear and all the best in the course!

 ## I have a question about the course, but it is not here!